 Burnaby Environment Week is an annual week-long program of environmentally-themed community activities held in early June to coincide with Canadian Environment Week.
-Activities are coordinated by City staff who work with our many community partners to deliver activities that are family oriented, informative and encourage community participation.
+City staff and our community partners aim to deliver activities that are family oriented, informative and encourage community participation.

 2014 Environment Week ~ Saturday, May 31 to Saturday, June 7